ReductStore Extensions

 This request uses the select

-extension to select the first column of the CSV data and return only the first column for each record.
+extension to select the first column of the CSV data and return only the first column for each row.

 The when

-condition will then filter the records by the value of this column, which is now labelled @speed
+condition will then filter the rows by the value of this column, which is now labeled @speed

 .